kernsuite-debian/nifty/docs/source/ift.rst

     d= R\, s + n,

-with :math:`{R}` being the measurement response, which maps the continous signal field into the discrete data space.
+with :math:`{R}` being the measurement response, which maps the continuous signal field into the discrete data space.

 This is called a free theory, as the information Hamiltonian